 - University of Prince Edward Island, Atlantic Veterinary College

 - University of Saskatchewan, Western Veterinary College (Canadian students only)

 SMU veterinary students have a very straightforward path to licensure in Canada, and may practice after simply passing the appropriate licensing exams.
 Several SMU graduates are veterinarians in Canada currently, with more joining the ranks each year.

 St. Matthew's University is a place where everybody knows your name!
 The Residence Hall forms a community of students where lifelong friendships and professional partnerships begin with getting to know your classmates and fellow students in your new home close to campus.

-New students arriving on the island live in the St. Matthew's University Residence Hall for at least one semester, and are welcome to stay as many semesters as they like.
+New students arriving on the island live in a Residence Hall for at least one semester, and frequently stay as many semesters as they like.
 It is a beautiful facility just two miles from Campus and bus service is provided several times per day.
 This arrangement makes your arrival in and transition to living in another country smooth and comfortable.
 Single and double rooms are available.

 For more information about the Residence Hall, please visit: http://www.residencies.ky.

 Prices include all utilities, Internet connection, cable, and weekly maid service.
 A small refrigerator and microwave are provided in each room and a fully-stocked kitchen and laundry room are available onsite.